-Verses 14-16 are one sentence in Greek.
-It is an exhortation to the church to whom Hebrews addresses.
+Verses 14–16 are one sentence in Greek.
+It is an exhortation to the church Hebrews addresses.

 14 Pursue peace with all people,

 The Greek of the word “pursue” means to diligently and conspicuously go after peace with other people.
 Literally, it means to seek after eagerly.
 There is an urgency to seek peace with everyone.
-The context may relate to the central problem of Hebrews–the desire of Hebrew Christians to revert into Judaism.
+The context may relate to the central problem of Hebrews—the desire of Hebrew Christians to revert into Judaism.
 These people missed the grace of God (He 12:15).
-They need to be at peace among themselves regarding this.
-The author of Hebrew’s purpose was to restore those who wanted to revert to Judaism.
+They needed to be at peace among themselves regarding this.
+The purpose of the author of Hebrews was to restore those who wanted to revert to Judaism.

 Our settled peace with God compels us to have peace with fellow believers.

 Disunity is a serious problem from God’s viewpoint.
 However, God does not expect the believer to settle for peace at any cost (Ro 12:18).
 It is not always possible to obtain peace with some people.
 It takes two to tango.
-Also, peace is possible with the delimitation of “holiness” with the principle of what is right.
+We are not to pursue peace at the cost of truth or holiness.
 The main thrust is that we are to seek or pursue peace with eagerness; that is, we are to make every effort to achieve peace with others.